garden-rs/garden/doc/src/examples.md

 wget https://raw.githubusercontent.com/davvid/garden/main/doc/src/garden.yaml
 cat garden.yaml

-# One-time setup: Clone all of the repos in the "cola" garden and run a custom
+# One-time setup: Clone all of the repos in the "cola" garden and use a custom
-# "setup" command to initialize the development environment.
+# "garden setup" command defined in "garden.yaml" to initializes the environment.
-# "garden grow" is a garden built-in command.
+# "garden grow" is a garden built-in command that clones.
 garden grow cola

-# The "setup" command is defined in garden.yaml.
 garden setup cola

-# Daily development workflow: run "make" to build each repository in-place.
-garden build cola

 # All set!
 Now we can run Git Cola from the development environment.
 garden run

+# Daily development workflow: run tests in each repository in-place.
+garden test cola

 # Commands can be passed to the underlying "run" command to run Git Cola
 # against any Git repository.
 garden run -- --repo path/to/any/git/tree

+# These projects don't need to be "built", so this is technically a no-op.
+# A Rust or C++ Rust project could use something like this to run "make"
+# in each repository.
+garden build cola
 ```

 The development repositories are now in your current directory and a